 The concrete was all hand-mixed in a concrete mixer attached to the rear of the Sports Association tractor, used elsewhere for mowing the fields.
 The construction team consisted of hard-working individuals comprising three men and three women, all employed under the CEP Scheme, with Brian as Project Manager.
 In time, the concrete and grass surfaces proved impractical, particularly in wet weather, so around the mid-1990’s the courts were re-surfaced using synthetic grass.
 At a later stage the clubhouse was slightly expanded to the size it is today.
 The club has provided both members and casual users with a venue to play tennis and socialise over the years.

-In 2018 a new committee was formed and shortly after that a new coach, Brandon Rowe, was appointed.
-Since that time, under Brandon’s guidance, there are weekly coaching sessions for juniors and several teams competing in junior competitions in the area.
+In 2018 a new committee was formed and shortly after, Northern Rivers Tennis Academy was appointed to run the Coaching at the Club.
+Since that time, under Jack Cox’s guidance, there are weekly coaching sessions for adults in either a group setting or private lessons.
+There are several Junior teams competing in competitions and tournaments in the Northern Rivers and beyond.

 Bangalow Tennis Club has several social tennis groups open to members.
 On Tuesday morning there is a well-supported ladies’ group, on Tuesday evening a mixed group and on Thursday evening another mixed group.
 All members are welcome.